 Text Size Print

-As part of the division of University Advancement, the Office of Corporate and Foundation Relations works with University faculty members and administrators, and with corporations and foundations in support of the University’s academic initiatives, programs, and institutional priorities.
+As part of the division of Commonwealth Relations, the Office of Corporate and Foundation Relations works with University faculty members and administrators, and with corporations and foundations in support of the University’s academic initiatives, programs, and institutional priorities.

 The Office of Corporate and Foundation Relations: